Becoming Aware of Your Inner Genius and Why All The Experiences You’ve Had are Ultimately “On the Way”

 I knew at that moment there was no turning back and I was going to do whatever it took to make my dream of global teaching a reality.

 I hugged my mom and went to my room and began reading my Funk & Wagnalls dictionary that I received from Kroger supermarket at the time and made a commitment to memorize 30 words a day – spell them, write them down, pronounce them properly, use them in a sentence and understand their meaning.
 I refused to go to bed each night until I had reached my goal.

 You know what happened?
 I started passing at school.
 In fact, I’m convinced that I wanted to learn more than anyone else in my class.
 I lived in the library, I read everything I could at night – even encyclopaedias.
-Then suddenly, I wasn’t just passing; I was excelling.
+Then suddenly, I wasn’t just passing; I was excelling and viewed as a genius.
 Other students also began asking me questions in the library, which was the unofficial beginning of my teaching career and something I continue to do to this day.

 Right before my 19th birthday, my mom asked me what I wanted as a birthday gift.
 My reply was, “The greatest teachings on the face of the earth – the greatest writings humanity has ever created, by the greatest minds who have ever lived.”
 She contacted her brother, my uncle, who was a professor at MIT, and a chemist and physicist, who sent me two giant crates filled with mind-expanding and thought-provoking books – ones that I would never have considered picking up just a few years prior.

 From then on, I lived reading – I spent 18 or 20 hours a day reading everything I could on every imaginable subject.
 I wanted to learn everything I could and be knowledgeable about it.
 I also wanted to find the most universal laws to build a foundation of wisdom that would help me do something extraordinary with my life.